 I know that sourdough is healthier and all the rage right now, and we do eat almost exclusively sourdough – I make a version of this recipe with my starter every week.
 Every once in a while I want to make something with standard yeast, though, and usually use store-bought yeast for sweet loaves.
 I have a bit of difficulty using lower gluten flours like spelt with sourdough for breads that need to be carefully shaped, like this one, and have some difficulty digesting plain white flour.

 If you’re looking for food gifts, or fancy holiday breakfasts, this chocolate wreath bread has you covered.
 The bread keeps well in a sealed container for up to three days, although I would try to gift it on the day it’s made.
 Chocolate and orange is obviously a perfect combination but I also threw a little cinnamon and coconut sugar in there for an extra boost, and I could not stop eating this.
-I gave half away and I think Graham got one piece, although he said he’s sick of chocolate now anyway, that heathen.

 The crumb in the bread is really nice and I’d gift/serve it unreservedly to vegans and vocal non-vegans alike.
 They won’t be able to tell.
 If you’d like, chopped hazelnuts or walnuts would be an excellent addition to the filling.
 This loaf was inspired by my chocolate banana babka – head that way if you’re looking for an oil-free recipe.

 It looks like a complicated recipe, but it isn’t, just thorough.
 If you have any additional questions please leave a comment and I’ll do my best to answer quickly.